20DianaRivero01/Programming_2/Conds_Loops.md

      // statements we want to execute
 }
 ```
-#### Structure:
-* **Initialization Expression:** In this expression we have to initialize the loop counter to some value. for example: int i=1;
-* **Test Expression:** In this expression we have to test the condition.
-If the condition evaluates to true then we will execute the body of loop and go to update expression otherwise we will exit from the for loop.
-For example: i <= 10;
-* **Update Expression:** After executing loop body this expression increments/decrements the loop variable by some value. for example: i++;

 ## [WHILE](https://www.programarya.com/Cursos/C++/Ciclos/Ciclo-while)

 The while loop evaluates the test expression inside the parenthesis ().
 If the test expression is true, statements inside the body of while loop are executed.
 Then, the test expression is evaluated again.
 The process goes on until the test expression is evaluated to false.
 If the test expression is false, the loop terminates (ends).